-There is wide agreement in the literature that reflection is critical to meeting the dual mandate of action research (AR): addressing a real-life problem through intervention together with the research objective of making a contribution to knowledge (Avison et al., 1999; Baskerville & Myers, 2004; Coghlan & Brannick, 2005; Davison et al., 2004).
+There is wide agreement in the literature that reflection is critical to meeting the dual mandate of action research (AR): addressing a real-life problem through intervention together with the research objective of making a contribution to knowledge (Avison, Lau, Myers, & Nielsen, 1999; Baskerville & Myers, 2004; Coghlan & Brannick, 2005; Davison, Martinsons, & Kock, 2004).
+Furthermore Cunliffe (2002) has argued convincingly of the need for reflective practice and proposes to "reconstruct learning as reflective/reflexive dialogue" (p.35).
 One persistent bone of contention has been the "paucity of methodological guidance" for conducting and evaluating AR studies.
-This resulted in Davison et al. (2004) developing a number of principles and assessment criteria that includes "the Principle of Learning through Reflection" to address ongoing concerns with rigor.
-In this paper, I will argue that, despite the primacy given to this topic, there is still little practical guidance for IS researchers on how to carry out the rather nebulous process of reflection.
+This resulted in Davison et al. (2004) developing a number of principles and assessment criteria that includes "the Principle of Learning through Reflection" to address on-going concerns with rigor.
+In this paper, we will argue that, despite the primacy given to this topic, there is still little practical guidance for management researchers on how to carry out the rather nebulous process of reflection.

-The work is presented in the context of a case study of innovation in APC-MGE Ireland, a subsidiary of the critical power and cooling services division of the Schneider Electric Corporation.
-Furthermore the paper will describe the utilization of a novel form of action research recently proposed to the IS community by Mårtensson & Lee (2004) which they call dialogical AR.
+The work is presented in the context of a case study of innovation in APC Ireland, a subsidiary of the critical power and cooling services division of the Schneider Electric Corporation.
+Furthermore the paper will describe the utilization of a novel form of action research recently proposed by Mårtensson & Lee (2004) which they call dialogical AR.
+This reflects a more recent call by Maurer & Githens (2010) "to create understanding and mutual learning in and through dialogue while also leading to practical solutions" (p.267).
 The study will seek to make a contribution by proposing an addition to Davison et al.'s "Principle of Learning through Reflection" through modifying a set of questions which were based on engagement with the psychology literature (Dick, 2002).

 The paper is structured as follows.
-Firstly a literature review of action research is presented that examines the role of reflection in the AR methodology together with an overview of Donald Schön's work on reflection-in-action.
+Firstly a literature review of action research is presented that examines the role of reflection in the AR methodology together with an overview of

+Donald Schön's work on reflection-in-action.
 The next section argues that the phenomenology of Edmund Husserl provides a philosophical underpinning for AR and discusses the theme of reflection in the phenomenological literature.
 After this, the case study is outlined and the paper describes how reflection was carried out with the practitioner during the AR project phases.
-Finally the reflective questionnaire used in the final stage of the project is presented together with a discussion of its implications for IS research.
+Finally the reflective questionnaire used in the final stage of the project is presented together with a discussion of its implications for management research.